Using the Archives

-- All personal belongings must be stored in the specified location in the Archives' reading room.
-You may bring into the reading room a laptop or tablet computer, a small camera (for personal use only), pencils, secondary material, and reference books.
-Pens, highlighters, markers, tripods, and flatbed or hand scanners are not permitted.
+- All personal belongings must be stored in the specified location in the Archives Reading Room.
+You may bring into the reading room a laptop or tablet computer, a small camera (for personal use only), pencils, and loose sheets of paper.
+Pens, highlighters, markers, binders or spiral notebooks, tripods, and flatbed or hand scanners are not permitted.
 Flash photography is prohibited.

 - Appointments are not required for Archives researchers, but physical archival materials are only available for use during our operating hours (Monday-Friday, 9:00am-5:00pm).
-Researchers may wish to contact Archives staff in advance for assistance; access to some collections may be restricted or delayed because of physical location, physical condition, donor requirements, or staff processing.
-Note also that many collections are housed offsite and all requests should be placed at least 24 hours in advance.
-You may contact us with any questions at firstname.lastname@example.org.
+Researchers may wish to contact Archives staff in advance for assistance.
+Access to some collections may be restricted or delayed because of physical location, physical condition, donor requirements, or staff processing.
+Many collections are housed offsite, requiring requests to be placed at least 24 hours in advance of the research visit.
+You may contact us with any questions at email@example.com.

-- In order to insure the careful handling of Archives materials, all copying and scanning are done or arrangements made by Archives staff.
+- In order to ensure the careful handling of Archives materials, all copying and scanning is completed by Archives staff.
 Personal duplication/reproduction equipment is not allowed in the reading room without prior permission.

 - Archives will not reproduce entire manuscript or archival collections or extensive sections of collections.
-Archives and Records Management staff reserves the right to refuse duplication of materials based upon condition of the item, copyright or donor conditions.
-The decision to prohibit reproduction will be made by the staff member at the Library Services Desk; this decision is final.
+Archives and Special Collections staff reserve the right to refuse duplication of materials based upon condition of the item, copyright, or donor restrictions.
+The decision to prohibit reproduction will be made by the Archives staff member; this decision is final.

 - Reproductions of materials housed in Archives are to be used solely for scholarly research.
 The department reserves the right to request the return of photocopies and/or scans.
 Copyright is not conveyed with the reproduction.
 The researcher must not quote from, publish, reproduce, or display any material, in whole or in part, without written permission from the copyright holder and from Archives.
 Transfer of reproductions to another library or repository is prohibited, except with written permission of the Head of Archives.

-- Materials which Archives has obtained from other institutions or projects cannot be copied unless the researcher has obtained written permission of the original institution.
+- Materials that the Archives have obtained from other institutions or projects cannot be copied unless the researcher has obtained written permission of the original institution.
 The researcher assumes all responsibility for questions of copyright.